Minnesota police promise not to detain, pepper-spray journalists covering protests

 The statement came after state police and officers from eight other law-enforcement agencies in the joint force known as Operation Safety Net were criticized by media organizations for how they treated journalists at the protests in the Minneapolis suburb of Brooklyn Center.

-The American Civil Liberties Union of Minnesota said the behavior of some officers "went beyond unlawful detention to include outright retaliatory assault" against journalists, whose work to inform the public is protected against government interference by the U.S. Constitution.
+The American Civil Liberties Union of Minnesota, which won the temporary restraining order, said the behavior of some officers “went beyond unlawful detention to include outright retaliatory assault” against journalists, whose work to inform the public is protected against government interference by the U.S. Constitution.

 The events led several media organizations to ask Minnesota Governor Tim Walz to intervene.